thehydroimpulse/rollout/README.md

 ## Getting Started

 Rollout is a Redis-backed feature rollout.
 This allows you to, dynamically, control each feature within your Node application.
-Because it's backed by Redis, it allows you to manually control each feature, resulting in an effort-less mechanism to shutdown malfunctioning features, or rolling out a new feature to users.
+Because it's backed by Redis, it still allows you to scale as you please.

 ```js
 var Rollout = require('rollout');